Undergraduate Course: The Analysis of Survival Data (MATH11024)

 |Summary||This course relates to time to event data, actuarial life tables, vital statistics and statistical synthesis of several studies (meta-analysis), all important topics in research applications of statistics.
 In particular, analysis of time to event data, vital statistics and meta-analysis are fundamental to many medical and epidemiological applications, but time to event data is important in other fields such as reliability engineering and sociology.
 Lectures and workshops form the basis of course delivery, and students will be directed to relevant public online material for further study.

 Although reasonably rigorous in terms of development requiring an understanding of maximum likelihood theory, statistical modelling and associated mathematical skills, the course covers many practical applications of the topics listed above.
-Appropriate statistical software will be used to conduct statistical analyses.
+The use of R and SPSS in practical applications will be covered.
 Course aims relate to understanding and use of the theory and application to real-world examples.